lokithe5th/testing/README.md

 - A builder SHOULD be able to claim all the funds in a stream immediately after being added
 - Claimable funds SHOULD accrue linearly according to time passed up to `FREQUENCY`
 - Additional funds SHOULD NOT accrue once `FREQUENCY` has passed
-- When withdrawing from a stream a the contract balance after withdrawal SHOULD be equal to the balance before - withdrawn amount
+- When withdrawing from a stream the contract balance after withdrawal SHOULD be equal to the balance before - withdrawn amount
+- Non-builders SHOULD NOT be able to claim streams
+- Only the owner SHOULD be able to access privileged functions.

-We already have six invariants that should hold in our contract that has less than 130 lines.
+We have eight invariants that should hold in our contract that has less than 130 lines.

 ## Reworking the current tests